ddev/ddev/docs/content/users/extend/custom-commands.md

 * `NoOptDefVal`: default value, if the flag is on the command line without any options
 * `Annotations`: used by cobra.Command Bash autocomplete code (see <https://github.com/spf13/cobra/blob/master/bash_completions.md>)

+Command flags can also be disabled, meaning that you have full control over the flags passed to the command without any validaton or requirement.
+This will allow for things like `ddev platform --help` to work.
+To disable flags simply set the `## Flags` anotation to `false`.

+`## Flags: false`

 ### “ProjectTypes” Annotation

 If your command should only be visible for a specific project type, `ProjectTypes` will allow you to define the supported types.
 This is especially useful for global custom commands.
 See [Quickstart for many CMSes](../../users/quickstart.md) for more information about the supported project types.
 Multiple types are separated by a comma.